 The move is also a sign of how valuable oddsmakers believe Davante Adams is to Green Bay.
 The over/under for total points in this game is also down.
 The Packers COVID news dropped the number by two points to its current standing of points.

 In any case, this matchup could shake up the NFC championship futures lines.
 As it stands, the Cardinals odds at (), trail four teams that feature better odds of winning the conference crown.

 Arizona betting promos/bonuses for Cardinals on Thursday Night Football

 The Cardinals will be making their first primetime appearance since sports wagering in Arizona became legal.
 This gives Arizona bettors the chance to score big thanks to a load of Thursday Night Football-based promos from AZ sports betting apps.

 For starters, DraftKings Arizona is offering an odds boost on Kyler Murray and Rodgers throwing a combined five or more touchdown passes.
-DraftKings is also still doing its “Bet $5, Win $200” promo, in which new users in the Grand Canyon State can win up to $200 in free bets when they place a $5 wager on an NFL game this week.
+DraftKings is also still doing its “Bet $5, Win $200” promo, in which new users in the Grand Canyon State can win up to $200 in bonus bets when they place a $5 wager on an NFL game this week.